stby4/helioviewer-visualisation-frontend/README.md

 # Getting started
 This project uses [Node.js](https://nodejs.org/) and [yarn](https://yarnpkg.com/).
 Install them, if you have not already done so.
+1. Open a terminal, PowerShell, ... and execute `git clone https://github.com/stby4/helioviewer-visualisation-frontend.git heliovis-front`.
-1. Open a console and exexute `yarn` to install all dependencies
+1. `cd heliovis-front`, `yarn` to install all dependencies
-2. `yarn start` to start dev server
+2. `yarn start` to start development server with [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/)
 3. Open your favourite browser and navigate to [localhost:8082](http://localhost:8082)

 # Build and test